timcowlishaw/enxaneta/documentation/working_notes/01_modelling-tarot-reversals.md

 ### 10. **Unconventional, Shamanic, Magical, Humorous**

-> 'If an upright card depicts conventional siwdom, then the reversal illustrates unconventional wisdom.
+> 'If an upright card depicts conventional wisdom, then the reversal illustrates unconventional wisdom.
 It quests all the assumptions indicated by the upright meaning.
 It is not straight, but crooked and crazy.
 Each card has a place that you can "see through and into." you have to look under the mask of what "seems to be."
 Thus there could be a trickster aspect to a reversed card.
 Perhaps a sense of humour is required; you are being instructed not to take the situation too seriously. … The shamanic or magical view, in particular, asks you to enter the card and journey to an Alice-in-Wonderland realm in order to bring back a vital message or understanding.'
 (Greer 2002)

 [Subversion, unconventional wisdom, and Trickster energy.] ["Humorous", "Trickster", "Coyote", "Joke", "Topsy-turvy", "See through", "Unconventional", "Contrary", "Subverted", "Iconoclastic", "Crooked", "Baffled", "Twisted", "New Perspective"]